 Make sure your experience is relevant and recent.
 Clients are most interested in what you have done within the past 5-10 years.
 When we present you as a candidate for a specific opportunity, we will work with you to highlight your most relevant projects.

-- Ambiguity: Ambiguity in your CV could cause you to be overlooked when we are looking for a specific skill-set in a short timeframe.
-Therefore clarity is imperative.
+- Ambiguity: Ambiguity in your CV could cause you to be overlooked when we are looking for a specific skill set in a short timeframe.
+Clarity is imperative.

 - Text-heavy pages: Large blocks of text can be off-putting and easily overlooked.
 We recommend using bullet points and facts and figures, which can deliver your message much more powerfully.